wdawson/okta.github.io/_source/_posts/2018-03-30-everything-you-need-to-know-about-the-twelve-factor-app.md

 If a hacker wanted to break through multi-factor authentication, they'd need to learn to exploit whatever factors a user had configured.
 And that is hard work.

 Which brings us to today.
-Today, multi-factor authentication is quickly becoming a standard, but still suffers *severe* security limitations.
+Today, multi-factor authentication is quickly becoming a standard, but still suffers *severe* security limitations: it's only as secure as the amount of factors you use.

 While multi-factor is awesome in that it allows a user to pick and choose what type of factor they log in with (outside of their username/password), it simply doesn't go far enough.